 Solution: Connect your daily work to team or company goals, so you have clarity on which tasks are important and how each task connects to company objectives.

-Knowing how your day-to-day work connects to company objectives or team initiatives isn’t just a nice-to-have—it’s a critical component of effective productivity.
+Knowing how your day-to-day work connects to company objectives or team initiatives isn’t just a nice-to-have—it’s a critical component of effective productivity at work.
 When you have clarity, you can more effectively prioritize your work, so you can ensure you're tackling your highest-impact work first.
 Additionally, team members who know how their work connects to company initiatives are twice as motivated.

 Conversely, if you don’t have a clear and easy way to connect your daily work to your team and company objectives, there’s no way for you to have a good sense of what to prioritize.
 The best way to do this is with a work management software, like Asana.
 By managing your team goals and initiatives in the same place where you coordinate daily work, your team can best prioritize, align, and get great work done.
 In fact, according to the Asana Goals Report, 84% of employees that do use a collaborative work management software say they have a clear understanding of how their individual work relates to company-wide goals, compared to 43% of employees who don’t use work management tools.